-The earplugs manufactured by 3M between 2003 and 2015 were defective by having a faulty design
+The 3M earplugs were defective by having a faulty design

 Between 2003 and 2015, the renowned company 3M manufactured Combat Arms earplugs for the members of the military, a product that should have fully protected the individuals using it against the loud noises they were often exposed to during training or on duty.
 However, the earplugs were defective, as they had a faulty design, with the part that should have been fitted in the ear canal being too short.
 The earplugs were dual-sided earbuds used to protect users against loud noises.
 Thereby, the members of the military who used the 3M Combat Arms earplugs were not completely shielded against loud noises, which now places them at high risk of developing a hearing impairment such as tinnitus or permanent hearing loss.
 According to the Center for Disease Control and Prevention, veterans who served during Operation Enduring Freedom and Iraqi Freedom are 4 times more susceptible to developing a form of hearing impairment than the general population.
 Furthermore, it is estimated that 800,000 veterans who served in Afghanistan and Iraq were provided with defective earplugs, which now places former military members at high risk of developing tinnitus and hearing loss.